 The new Foreshore Playground has a skywalk play area with a climbing net, tunnel slides and sky cabins.

-A fourth thrill-seeking playground is Logans Adventure Playground in Cannonvale which features a 30m Tandem Flying Fox and a giant spiders web among other climbing, tunnel, swinging, spinning and balancing equipment.
+A fourth thrill-seeking playground is Logans Adventure Playground in Cannonvale which features a 30m Tandem Flying Fox and a giant spider web among other climbing, tunnel, swinging, spinning and balancing equipment.

-For the older kids, they might like a fun-filled 1.5-hour jet ski tour.
+For older kids and teenagers, they might like a fun-filled 1.5-hour jet ski tour.
 Mum or dad can drive the jet ski along the Airlie coastline, viewing the islands with the kids as passengers.